mjordan/islandora_scg/README.md

 * [Islandora Batch](https://github.com/Islandora/islandora_batch)
 * To ingest books, you will need [Islandora Book Batch](https://github.com/Islandora/islandora_book_batch)
 * To ingest newspaper issues, you will need [Islandora Newspaper Batch](https://github.com/mjordan/islandora_newspaper_batch)
+* To use the 'iscgd' command, you will need [Islandora Solr Search](https://github.com/Islandora/islandora_solr_search)

 If you don't have Book Batch or Newspaper Batch installed and try to generate sample book or newspaper content, drush will tell you that you need to enable the relevant module and exit.